 How to avoid a dental malpractice lawsuit

 A dental malpractice lawsuit implies that the victim is saying that as a dental health professional, you provided service that was not at par with what was expected from the education and training you received.

 Obviously, the best way to prevent a dental malpractice claim would be to avoid giving your patients any reason to file one against you.
 Here are some helpful tips:

-- Investigate.
-Ask about your patient’s medical history, allergies and other pertinent information that may have a bearing on which procedure you suggest or the medicine you prescribe.
+Ask about your patient’s medical history, allergies, and other pertinent information that may have a bearing on which procedure you suggest or the medicine you prescribe.

-- Ask your patients if they have questions and ask them probing questions to make sure they understand what you just discussed with them.
+If your patients have questions and ask them probing questions to make sure they understand what you just discussed with them.
 Not all patients are the same.
 Some will ask you a thousand questions, but some would be too shy.